milasudril/syzmo/README.md

  1. *On the host:* Create a network share on the host.
 In this guide, the directory `C:\syzmo` will be used as network share `\\syzmo_server\syzmo`.
  2. *On the client:* Run `make variables` to get a list of variables that affects the installation process.
  3. *On the client:* Set the listed environment variables appropriately.
 If you wand to upgrade the system and the default value is incorrect, it is a good idea to add these to your `.profile` or `.bashrc` file.
  4. *On the client:* Run `make install` from this directory.
 The makefile will download a binary distribution of `MinGW 3.4.5`, that will be used to compile the server code.
+The downloaded tarball is checked against the sha2-512 checksums in the files `mingw-checksum-tgz.txt` and `mingw-checksum-tar.txt` before running any code.
  5. *On the client:* When the script asks for login information, type the username, and password.
 If there is no password just hit ENTER to skip to the next question.
  6. *On the host:* Create a shortcut to `C:\syzmo\syzmo_upgrade.vbs` in the `Autostart` folder in the "Start" menu.
 For more information, you may have a look at this file in `notepad`.